Composer / Pianist David Del

 I toyed with using "DdelT," but that simply looks odd and cumbersome.

-I even thought of using "D-13" (since "tredici" is that special number in Italian), but decided
+I even thought of using "D-13" (since "tredici" is that special number in

-last names in lieu of the usual initials.
+have listed our last names in lieu of the usual initials.

 No matter how things are laid out on the page, this turned out to be a

 very enlightening interview.
 My guest talked openly and frankly about

 the composing process, and in turn revealed a great deal about music in general,

-as well as himself and
+as well as himself and his work habits.

-work habits.
 Quite a number of my guests

 have given insights, but looking back over a quarter-century of material,

 this one seems to shine a light over more area and in more detail than most.

 A brief biography of the composer,

 major orchestras and chamber groups, and recordings of many of his pieces,

 Del Tredici is the winner of the Pulitzer Prize.

-At the beginning of 1990, Del Tredici was back in Chicago to
+At the beginning of 1990, Del Tredici was back in Chicago to participate

-evening.
-Following the concert, I moderated a discussion among the four composers (!) who were
+the concert, I moderated a discussion among the four composers (!) who were